Philosophy (journal)

 Philosophy is the scholarly journal of the Royal Institute of Philosophy.
 It is designed to be intelligible to the non-specialist reader and has been in continuous publication since 1926.
-It is published by Cambridge University Press and is currently edited by Maria Alvarez and Bill Brewer.
+The journal is triple-blind reviewed and published by Cambridge University Press, and is currently edited by Maria Alvarez and Bill Brewer.

-The journal was established in 1926 "to build bridges between specialist philosophers and a wider educated public."
+The journal was established in 1926 "to build bridges between specialist philosophers and a wider educated public".

 Each issue contains a "New Books" section and an editorial on a topic of philosophical or public interest.